Oyster omelettes from around Singapore

 Halal-certified char kway teow, carrot cake, and oyster omelettes are a rare sight in Singapore, but thankfully, there is Green Sky Fried Kway Teow to fill that gap.
 A portion starts from $5, and you get a super crispy oyster omelette to go with.
 Expect slightly charred, crunchy bits of egg to offset the chewy potato starch and oysters with every serving here.

 Address: 1 Bedok Road, #01-14, Bedok Food Centre, Singapore 469572

 Where to have orh luak in Singapore

-With so many good orh luak found around the island, there’s no need to splurge on the atas shucked oysters just to satisfy your oyster cravings.
-If you happened to be hunting for more local hawker gems such as these orh luak stalls, we also uncovered good popiah and fried carrot cake places to check out!
+With so many good orh luak found around the island, there’s no need to splurge on atas shucked oysters just to satisfy your oyster cravings.
+If you happened to be hunting for more local hawker gems such as these orh luak stalls, we also uncovered good popiah places and fried carrot cake stalls to check out!